Kkevsterrr/kickthemoff/README.rst

 Disclaimer
 -----------

-KickThemOut is provided as is under the MIT Licence (as stated below).
+KickThemOff is provided as is under the MIT Licence (as stated below).
 It is built for educational purposes only.
 If you choose to use it otherwise, the developers will not be held responsible.
 In brief, do not use it with evil intent.